Semiparametric Bayesian Inference for Local Extrema of Functions in the Presence of Noise: Additional simulation results

-We carried out additional experiments to investigate the effect of noise standard derivation and HPD levels $1 - \alpha$.
-We used the same regression function shown in the paper and generated more noisy data by increasing the value of the standard deviation of the noise term $\sigma$ from 0.1 to 0.2.
+We carried out additional experiments to investigate the effect of noise standard derivation and credible levels $1 - \alpha$.
+We used the same regression function shown in the paper and generated more noisy data by increasing the noise standard deviation $\sigma$ from 0.1 to 0.2.
 As expected, results worsen, particularly for smaller sample sizes.
 This is because the GP tends to produce more wiggly curves.
-For example, looking at the percentages of correctly identified number of stationary points for $\alpha=.05$, calculated over 100 replicated datasets, for $n=100$ we obtained 19\% and 85\% for Beta (1,1) and Beta(2,3), respectively, versus 47\% and 86\% of Figure 3 in the paper, and for $n=500$ we obtained 52\% and 94\% for Beta (1,1) and Beta(2,3), respectively, versus 95\% and 99\% for $\sigma=0.1$.
-We notice that, as already shown in the main simulation, the $Beta(2, 3)$ prior and larger sample sizes help identifying the correct number of stationary points.
+For example, looking at the percentages of correctly estimating $M$ for $\alpha=.05$, calculated over 100 replicated datasets, we observed the following results: for $n=100$ we obtained 19\% and 85\% for Beta (1,1) and Beta(2,3), respectively, versus 47\% and 86\% of Figure 3 in the paper; for $n=500$ we obtained 52\% and 94\% for Beta (1,1) and Beta(2,3), respectively, versus 95\% and 99\% for $\sigma=0.1$.
+We notice that, as already shown in the main simulation, the $Beta(2, 3)$ prior and larger sample sizes help identifying the correct number of local extrema.

-Next, we used this additional simulation study to investigate performances of the HPD estimation method for different values of $\alpha$.
-Results for sample sizes $n=100$, $n=500$ and $n = 1000$ and the two Beta priors are reported in the Tables below.
-For each prior-sample size combination, 100 simulated data sets were generated.
+Next, we used this additional simulation study to investigate the performance of HPDR for different values of $\alpha$.
+Results for sample sizes $n=100$, $n=500$ and $n = 1000$ and the two Beta priors are reported in the two tables below.
+For each combination of prior and sample size, we generated 100 simulated datasets.

-In performing this additional study we noted that larger and larger values of $\alpha$ did not necessarily correspond to larger and larger estimated numbers of stationary points.
+In this additional study, we observed that increasing values of $\alpha$ did not necessarily correspond to larger estimated numbers of local extrema.
 This is because situations like the one shown in Figure \ref{fig:hpd_alpha} can occur.
-Therefore, larger or smaller $\alpha$ values do not necessarily imply more or less separated segments of the HPD intervals.
-Overall, results confirm the pretty robust estimation behavior of the Beta(2,3) prior in terms of the estimation of $M$.
+Therefore, larger or smaller $\alpha$ values do not necessarily imply more or fewer separated HPDR segments.
+Overall, results confirm the fairly robust estimation performance of the Beta(2,3) prior in estimating $M$.